 Public works staff recently completed the required (every three years) detailed chemical analysis samples of the Town's well system.
 The samples were submitted to AGAT Laboratories, out of Fredericton, NB.
-The analytical results have been received and are currently being reviewed by staff.
-In total 56 samples were taken from the well system.
+In total, 56 samples were taken from the town's 4 well systems.
+The analytical results have been reviewed and everything appears to be in order.
+The results will be provided to the PEI department of Communities, Land and Environment.